The Adventure Begins When the Hero Takes a Stand

 It was only a glimmer at the time, but it was enough.
 It was a YES to track, a compelling ‘why’ that I could anchor myself to, and I let it lead me.

 Our thinking mind complains, argues, and resists—convincing us to run, fight or control our way through a tough situation.
-These strategies may work for a while, but they’ll always lead back into the mess, because there’s something there for us.
+These strategies may work for a while, but they always lead back into the mess because there’s something there for us.

-An attempt to bypass our disempowered thoughts by ‘focusing on something positive’ won’t work either, it’ll feel like a backed-into-a-corner demand to be okay with something when we’re totally not.
+An attempt to bypass your disempowered thoughts by ‘focusing on something positive’ won’t work either, it’ll feel like a backed-into-a-corner demand to be okay with something when you’re totally not.
 You can’t think yourself into believing an experience is on your side when you feel powerless and at the mercy of it.

 My resistance was a cue to get intimate with fear—and the thinking that fuelled it—because I needed to face off with fear if I was going after the treasure.